wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

       203.0.113.0/24                  eth0, 192.0.2.1

-When a packet is routed according to a given routing table entry, the forwarding plane uses a neighbor discovery protocol (the Neighbor Discovery protocol (ND) [RFC4861] in the case of IPv6, the Address Resolution Protocol (ARP) [RFC0826] in the case of IPv4) to map the next-hop address to a link-layer address (a "MAC address"), which is then used to construct the link-layer frames that encapsulate forwarded packets.
+When a packet is routed according to a given routing table entry, the forwarding plane typically maps the next-hop address to a link-layer address (a "MAC address") by using a neighbor discovery protocol (for example the Neighbor Discovery protocol (ND) [RFC4861] in the case of IPv6 over Ethernet, and the Address Resolution Protocol (ARP) [RFC0826] in the case of IPv4 over Ethernet).
+The link-layer address is then used to construct the link-layer frames that encapsulate forwarded packets.

 It is apparent from the description above that there is no fundamental reason why the destination prefix and the next-hop address should be in